rsnodgrass/hass-helium/README.md

       - 14YeKFGXE23yAdACj6hu5NWEcYzzKxptYbm5jHgzw9A1P1UQfMv
 ```

-NOTE: By default the sensors are update from Helium Blockchain every 15 minutes.
-The check interval can be changed in yaml config by adding a 'scan_interval' for the sensor.
+NOTE: By default, the sensors update from the Helium Blockchain every 15 minutes.
+This interval can be changed by adding a 'scan_interval' entry for the sensor.

 ### Example Lovelace UI